HootCode/HCNetwork/README.md

 ## License

-LibSpirNetworking is available under the MIT license.
+LibSpirNetworking is under SPIR Communication license.
 See the LICENSE file for more info.